acmcalvo/README-Generator/README.md

   ## Installation
   To get started fork the project for your own GitHub and clone the repository.
 Open the directory where package.json is located in the terminal.
 Run a npm install to install all the dependencies for this application.
 Then you are ready to go.

+  * Download it through Github
+  * Ensure inquirer is installed

   ## Tests
   There are currently no test for this application